gocd/docs.go.cd/content/advanced_usage/business_continuity/upgrade.md

 title: Upgrade server with Business-Continuity Addon
 ---

-# Upgrading Primary and Secondary GoCD Servers with Business Continuity Addon
+# Upgrading Primary and Secondary GoCD Servers using Business Continuity

 **Assumption**: You already have an existing Business Continuity Setup, as explained in our documentation [here](introduction.html)